OpenHUTB/carla_doc/docs/tuto_A_add_vehicle.md

 __6.__ __Prepare the vehicle and wheel blueprints__

-Go to the folder of any native CARLA vehicles in Carla/Blueprints/Vehicles.
+Go to the folder of any native Carla vehicles in Carla/Blueprints/Vehicles.
 From the Content Browser, copy the four wheel blueprints into the blueprint folder for your own vehicle.
 Rename the files to replace the old vehicle name with your own vehicle name.

 Copy the four wheels and copy again for additional wheels.
 In the case of a 6 wheeled vehicle, you will need 6 different wheels: FLW, FRW, MLW, MRW, RLW, RRW.